Azure/aca-landing-zone-accelerator/scenarios/aca-internal/bicep/sample-apps/java-fine-collection-service/docs/00-fine-collection-architecture.md

 ## Camera Simulation

 Camera simulation simulates traffic camera.
 It can be deployed in the container apps environment, in another Azure service or on a local machine.
 It is used to publish *VehicleRegistred* message to `/entrycam` and `/exitcam` endpoints of the Traffic Control Service.
-More information on how to deploy camera simultation can be found [here](./02-container-apps.md#camera-simulation).
+More information on how to deploy camera simulation can be found [here](./02-container-apps.md#camera-simulation).

 :arrow_forward: [Deploy the landing zone](./01-landing-zone.md)